ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Loading a Scene

-When loading a **Scene**, **Core** will unload all assets in the project **Hierarchy** (i.e. template instances, script instances, UI), and load all the assets for the scene that will be loaded.
+When loading a **Scene**, **Core** will unload all assets in the project **Hierarchy** (that is template instances, script instances, UI), and load all the assets for the scene that will be loaded.
 When loading a scene, make sure to save the current scene or progress will be lost. **Core** will notify the creator of any unsaved changes when attempting to switch scene.

 A **Scene** can be loaded by clicking on the scene name in the **Scene** window.